 Training is time-consuming.
 TD-Gammon 2.1 played 1,500,000 games against itself before it stopped improving.

 Versions 2.0 and 2.1 used a two-ply search to further sharpen their decisions.
-Search is expensive in backgammon, because you have to take dice rolls into account: to search two plies, you consider, for each of your plays, each of the rolls your opponent could make, and each of the plays your opponent could make with that roll.
+Search is expensive in backgammon, because you have to take dice rolls into account.
+To search two plies, you consider, for each of your plays, each of the rolls your opponent could make, and each of the plays your opponent could make with that roll (though alpha-beta pruning applies).

-TD-Gammon 3.0 searches three plies.
+Gerry Tesauro shared this information with me: TD-Gammon 3.0 searches three plies.
 Tesauro estimates that the three-ply search program would score +0.02 to +0.04 points per game against the two-ply version.
-Considering its already high level of play, that's a substantial improvement.
-Kit Woolsey confirms that three-ply TD-Gammon plays "considerably better".
+Considering its already high level of play, that’s a substantial improvement.
+Kit Woolsey confirmed that three-ply TD-Gammon played “considerably better”.

 A supervised-learning program can do only as well as the examples it learns from.
 More generally, though adding knowledge to a program by hand is a tempting way to get it quickly up to speed, it also puts a limit on the program's ultimate achievement.
 If a program is capable enough, the more it learns on its own, the greater its chance of making new discoveries and surpassing its creators.